PDF 341 KB

 Fruit and confectionery cigarettes are defined as cigarettes that possesses, or the smoke of which possesses, a distinctive fruity, sweet or confectionery-like character; and that is advertised in a way that might encourage young people to smoke, but does not include a cigarette the flavouring of which is primarily of a menthol character.

-Under the Tobacco and E-Cigarette Products Regulations 2019, South Australia prohibits the sale of cigarette packets that hold any less than 20 cigarettes or which are designed to be, or are readily able to be, divided into portions that contain less than 20 cigarettes each.
+Under the Tobacco and E-Cigarette Products Regulations 2019, the sale of cigarette packets that hold any less than 20 cigarettes or which are designed to be, or are readily able to be, divided into portions that contain less than 20 cigarettes each, are prohibited

 All activities intended to publicise or promote the purchase or use of tobacco products are banned.
 Items such as tobacco branded posters or signs, bunting, light boxes, clocks, counter mats and other advertising and promotional material must not be displayed.